semaphoreci/docs/docs/docs/using-semaphore/tasks.md

 - Running exceptional corrective actions such as pruning the [cache](./jobs#cache)

-## Limitations
+## Limitations {#limitations}

 Scheduled tasks have some limitations:

 - Pipelines are triggered at a random second inside the scheduled minute.
 This helps disperse the load on the system.
-- Tasks will not start automatically in the first 60 seconds after being created or edites.
+- Tasks do not start automatically in the first 60 seconds after being created or edited.
-- In the rare cases in which the scheduler fails to start a task, Semaphore will retry it every 10 seconds for the following 15 minutes.
+- In the rare cases in which the scheduler fails to start a task, Semaphore retries it every 10 seconds for the following 15 minutes.

-## How to manage tasks
+## How to manage tasks {#manage-tasks}

 To create a task, open your project and follow these steps.
 You can create tasks with the UI, or use Semahore CLI.